 Want help troubleshooting your air conditioner problem before contacting us?
 We’ll describe the most common causes that you may be able to diagnose yourself.

 We understand this may sound obvious, but one of the first things you’ll want to check is your thermostat setting.
 Make sure it’s set to, “auto”.
 The “on” setting is just a fan and the “heat” setting is for your heater.
-You’ll also want to make sure that the temperature it’s set to is lower than the temperature in your space so that it “kicks on”.
+You’ll also want to make sure that the temperature it’s set to be lower than the temperature in your space so that it “kicks on”.

 Your Outside Unit Has No Power